 SLURP…SLURP….SLURP!!!.
 That was the sound all around us.

-Adapt or Suffer
+Adapt and adopt or suffer

 The point I’m trying to make is that eating among the locals is going to be one of the most memorable parts of your trip.
 Your experiences with the food will give you as much insight into a foreign culture as say going to see the local sites of that country so you had better adapt!

 One of my favourite things about Asian food is noodles.
 Pho, ramen, Udon, soba to name a few.